I am passionate about missing persons cases due to a personal family experience of having someone go missing in my family.

 Anthonette went missing on April 6, 1986.
 She was 9 years old, 4'7", and weighed 55 pounds.
-She had black hair and brown eyes, she was biracial (Caucasian/Native American), and had dark moles on her right cheek, nose, back and one of her ankles.
+She had black hair and brown eyes and was biracial (Caucasian/Native American).
+She had dark moles on her right cheek, nose, back, and one of her ankles.
 She was last seen wearing a knee-length pink nightgown.
 She has her ears pierced and has scars on one of her knees and on her lip.

-Anthonette’s mother went out with friends on April 5, 1986, and had a babysitter look after the girls until around midnight, when their mother got home and sent the babysitter home.
-She allegedly allowed the girls to stay up playing and talking with her until about 3 a.m., when she went to bed.
+Anthonette’s mother, Penny, went out with friends on April 5, 1986, and had a babysitter look after the girls until around midnight, when Penny got home and sent the babysitter home.
+Penny allegedly allowed the girls to stay up playing and talking with her until about 3 a.m., when she went to bed.

 Penny got up at around 7 a.m. to get the girls up for breakfast and ready for Sunday School.
 She noticed Anthonette was missing and thought maybe she had heard of the neighbor's dog that went missing and wanted to join the early morning search party.
 Her mother searched the neighborhood and talked to the search party who claimed they hadn't seen her.
 At around 11 a.m., after looking around the neighborhood, she contacted the police to report her daughter missing.
 Authorities claimed that she needed to wait eight hours before she could officially report her daughter missing.

 The authorities questioned Anthonette’s uncle but ruled him out quickly and never really thought of him as a suspect to begin with.
 A neighbor also reported seeing an older model brown truck parked outside her residence between 6:30 a.m. and 7 a.m.
 The truck had New Mexico license plates, but the neighbor didn't get the number.
 They did, however, see a strange man get out of the truck and walk up to Anthonette’s house.
 The witness did not get a good look for details about the man or the truck.